-Age 18 years and older on the date when the sample is drawn.
+Age 18 years and older as of December 31 of the measurement year.

 HEDIS Protocol for Administering the Medicare HOS

 Reliability, confidentiality and comparability of MAO data are priorities of the data collection protocol.
 The sampling and data collection procedures outlined below promote the standardized administration of the survey instruments by different survey vendors and the comparability of resulting data.